 On the symbolic mapping of objects

-Imagination, previously calibrated to local patterns of nature can be externalised.
-Symbols, increase the complexity of which the brain can interface with reality.
-Storing and creating, outside of baseline levels.
-After a certain level of complexity, symbolic systems are necessary to organise society.
-And can be shared among people to homogenize social coordination.
+Imagination, previously calibrated to local patterns of nature, can be externalized.
+Symbols increase the complexity of which the brain can interface with reality.
+Storing and creating outside of baseline levels.
+After a certain level of complexity, symbolic systems are necessary to organize society.
+They can be shared among people to homogenize social coordination.

-A symbolic system is a set of rules which dictate the behaviour of variable images.
+Therefore, a better definition of a symbolic system is the set of rules which dictate the behavior of variable images.
 Variable images being the codification of relevant phenomena.
-The extarnalisation of imagination, given the biological motivation for the fantastical.
+It is the externalization of imagination, given the biological motivation for the fantastical.

 Language as a symbolic system

-The maping of variable images onto phoenetics.
-Allows, for comon information communication over a geographic area.
-The rules governing, the symbolic system of language is known as grammar.
+The mapping of variable images onto phonetics allows the common information communication to propagate over a geographic area.
+The rules governing the symbolic system of language is known as grammar.

-the gods as the symbolic mapping of different natural phenone.
-Religion, fundamentaly a reflection of environment. the Mesototamians, flanked by the violently erupting Tigirs and the Euphrates viewed their gods as capricious and vengeful.
-The Egyptians, with the gently fludding Nile, viewed themselves as a favored civilization.
+The gods are the symbolic mapping of different natural phenomena.
+Religion, fundamentally, is a reflection of the environment.
+The Mesototamians, flanked by the violently erupting Tigirs and the Euphrates, viewed their gods as capricious and vengeful.
+The Egyptians, with the gently flooding Nile, viewed themselves as a favored civilization.

 Religion as a symbolic system

-These gods and their stories represent ergodic habit formation. the habits that we use to survive across time.
-With the best habits, being propagated accross time.
-As those, with improper habbits would perish with time.
+These gods and their stories represent ergodic habit formation.
+The habits that we use to survive across time.
+With the best habits, being propagated across time.
+Those with improper habits would perish with time.

 Mathematics as a symbolic system (technical)

-The fundamental rule, which undermine the symbolic sytsem of mathematics.
-Or, the interaction between mathmatecial symbols are the laws of arithmatic.
+The fundamental rule which undermines the symbolic system of mathematics, or the interaction between mathematical symbols are the laws of arithmetic and geometry.

 A Number System

 Numbers, fundamentally, are for counting things.
 Different types of numbers can count different things.
-We use complex numbers in fluid dynamics.
-Because no matter how small the linear scaling of a natural number is.
-There are places on the number line that it can bever get to.
+We use complex numbers in fluid dynamics, because no matter how small the linear scaling of a natural number is, there are places on the number line that it can never get to.

 The most fundamental type of numbers are known as the natural numbers.
 Fundamentally derived from the Hindu-Arabic Number system.
 Where pictorial patterns are used to label each succession of I.

-A symbol meant to represent a numeric quantity.
-As prior to this a three was III.
+A symbol is meant to represent a numeric quantity.
+Prior to this a three was III.
 If I wanted to count to ten I would need ten I (IIIIIIIIII).
-Each number system, with its corresponding base.
-Decimal is of base ten, binary base two.
-Otherwise, we would need a new symbol for each succesive digit of ones till forever.
-The idea of a number base, allows you to extend the codification numbers within the same set of symbols.
+Each number system has its corresponding base: Decimal is of base ten, binary base two.
+Otherwise, we would need a new symbol for each successive digit of ones till forever.
+The idea of a number base allows you to extend the codification numbers within the same set of symbols.

 The variable image revolution

-Jean Baudrillard’s Simulacra and Simulation, The intellectual inspiration for the Matrix franchise.
-The Matrix, a unique point of philosophy in its own respect.
-Departs from the book, in many ways.
-The first Matrix film, reflecting the versatility of filmmaking as an information medium.
-With Hong Kong style kung fu.
-The other films, a poor imitation of the first.
+Jean Baudrillard’s Simulacra and Simulation, is the intellectual inspiration for the Matrix franchise.
+The Matrix is a unique point of philosophy in its own respect.
+It Departs from the book in many ways.
+The first Matrix film, reflecting the versatility of filmmaking as an information medium with Hong Kong style kung fu.
+The other films were a poor imitation of the first.

-Baudrillard, postulates that people get their information not through actual reality but our shared imagination.
-This shared imagination, externalised through increasingly sophisticated information technologies.
-With increasingly salient variabe images.
+Baudrillard postulates that people get their information not through actual reality but our shared imagination.
+This shared imagination, externalized through increasingly sophisticated information technologies.
+With increasingly salient variable images.
 The book starts off with a map of reality.
-A map so accurate, that it’s confused for the real one.
-Anybody that’s followed the Google Maps down a bad the road, knows the equivalents of this.
-It is this confusion between this externalised imagination and fundamental reality is the Matrix.
+A map so accurate that it’s confused for the real one.
+Anybody that’s followed Google Maps, down a bad road, knows the equivalents of this.
+It is this confusion between this externalized imagination and fundamental reality is the Matrix.

-A symbol is fundamtally a subset of an image.
-It justnot shared images, but shared symbols which help humans make sense of reality.
+A symbol is fundamentally a subset of an image.
+It’s just not shared images, but shared symbols which help humans make sense of reality.

 The Evolution of variable image technologies

-Our ability to produce in addition to the complexity of these variable images, has increased through time .
-Eventually, we will learn how to automate the process of vatiable image creation through the printing press.
-And, be able to send these symbols without having to walk with the telegraph
+Our ability to produce in addition to the complexity of these variable images, has increased through time.
+Eventually, we will learn how to automate the process of variable image creation through the printing press.
+And, be able to send these symbols without having to walk with the telegraph.

-The inflection point in variable image technology, is the postmodern era with the introduction of the television.
-The television can be thought as a one way variable image machine.
-The shift from satellite to cable, representing a fundamental shift in the cost structure of the content wars.
-The means of transporting, these valuable images shifted from broadcasting via electromagnetic waves via satellite.
-To sending the very same information, via fibre optic cables.
+The inflection point in variable image technology is the postmodern era with the introduction of the television.
+The television can be thought of as a one way variable image machine.
+The shift from satellite to cable, represented a fundamental shift in the cost structure of the content wars.
+The means of transporting these valuable images shifted from broadcasting via electromagnetic waves via satellite to sending the very same information via fiber optic cables.

-The personal computer, two way variable image machine.
-As instead of just being able to receive the variable images.
-One can also create them.
-Two way variable image was mass commercialised with 1984 is Apple Macintosh.
-Giving people the greatest externalising imagination machine in human history overtaking pen and paper.
-As the Macintosh allows users the use of visualise representation associated with computer objects.
-The iPhone, represents an explosion in the ubquity of variable images.
-Allowing, users to view and create variable images at an unprecedented rate.
+The personal computer is a two way variable image machine.
+Instead of just being able to receive the variable images, one can also create them.
+Two way variable image was mass commercialized in 1984 with Apple Macintosh.
+It gave people the greatest externalizing imagination machine in human history, overtaking pen and paper.
+The Macintosh allows users the use of visual representation associated with computer objects.
+The iPhone represents an explosion in the ubiquity of variable images.
+It allows, users to view and create variable images at an unprecedented rate.

-Video games, canbe considered dynamic images.
+Video games can be considered as dynamic images.
 In the sense, that the images change based on user action.